 It is exhausting for mid-businesses and enterprises to conduct detailed interviews with every team member.
 It’s better to pinpoint your top talent by using pulse surveys.

-After you know who they are, you can use retention interviews to ensure they stay and figure out what you can do to increase general employee retention.
+After you know who they are, you can conduct retention interviews to ensure they stay and determine what you can do to increase general employee retention.

 You can use the collected employee feedback on a single case or across the entire company.
-Employee retention is essential since turnover costs can leave a severe dent in a company’s effectiveness.
+Employee retention is essential since turnover costs can severely diminish a company’s effectiveness.

 6. Review Sites